ofiwg/libfabric/man/fi_mr.3.md

 ## fi_mr_refresh

-The use of this call is required to notify the provider of any change to the physical pages backing a registered memory region if the FI_MR_MMU_NOTIFY mode bit has been set.
+The use of this call is to notify the provider of any change to the physical pages backing a registered memory region.
+This call must be supported by providers requiring FI_MR_MMU_NOTIFY and may optionally be supported by providers not requiring FI_MR_ALLOCATED.

 This call informs the provider that the page table entries associated with the region may have been modified, and the provider should verify and update the registered region accordingly.
 The iov parameter is optional and may be used to specify which portions of the registered region requires updating.

 Providers are only guaranteed to update the specified address ranges.
+Failing to update a range will result in an error being returned.

-The refresh operation has the effect of disabling and re-enabling access to the registered region.
+When FI_MR_MMU_NOTIFY is set, the refresh operation has the effect of disabling and re-enabling access to the registered region.
 Any operations from peers that attempt to access the region will fail while the refresh is occurring.
 Additionally, attempts to access the region by the local process through libfabric APIs may result in a page fault or other fatal operation.

+When FI_MR_ALLOCATED is unset, -FI_ENOSYS will be returned if a provider does not support fi_mr_refresh.
+If supported, the provider will atomically update physical pages of the MR associated with the user specified address ranges.
+The MR will remain enabled during this time.

+Note: FI_MR_MMU_NOTIFY set behavior takes precedence over FI_MR_ALLOCATED unset behavior.

 The fi_mr_refresh call is only needed if the physical pages might have been updated after the memory region was created.